babylonlabs-io/finality-gadget/README.md

 In the future, we will also move the CosmWasm contract code here.

+## Dependencies

+The DA SDK requires a BTC RPC client defined in https://github.com/btcsuite/btcd/tree/master/rpcclient.
+We wrap it in our own BTC Client to make it easier to use.

 ## Usages

 To run the demo app

 ```
 make run
 ```

 To run tests

 ```
 make test
 ```